 F.3.2.1 Natural lighting shall be provided by means of one or more windows or other openings with an aggregate light transmitting area of not less than 10% of the floor area of the room or space required to be lighted.

-- 1 The light transmitting area for a window and other similar devices may be measured over the framing members and glazing bars. - 2 For the purpose of promoting energy efficiency in buildings, the use of artificial lighting as the sole means of lighting is to be discouraged.
+Note: The light transmitting area for a window and other similar devices may be measured over the framing members and glazing bars.